uqbar-project/wollok-ts/docs/pages/How-To-Contribute/Developer-environment.md

 #### For Windows

-You need to install the [NVM- for Windows](https://github.com/coreybutler/nvm-windows).
+You need to install the [NVM - for Windows](https://github.com/coreybutler/nvm-windows).

 Run the installer `nvm-setup.exe` as Administrator.